Middlesex County, New Jersey

 Train the team around the new workflow

-Measure whether the workflow got better
+Measure whether the workflow helped

 Use turnaround time, open items, reminder follow-through, or reporting quality to decide whether the change worked.